-I love absolutely love that “licked by the flame” flavor that grilled food has.
-Unfortunately, I don’t have a grill, so I’m left trying to recreate that flavor with my oven (that’s okay, I don’t really want to stand next to an open flame outside in the middle of a sweltering Louisiana summer anyway).
-But you don’t need a grill to get that smoky flame flavor on these Pineapple Pork Kebabs.
+I love absolutely love that “flame licked” flavor that grilled food has.
+Unfortunately, I don’t have a grill, so I’m left trying to recreate that flavor with my oven (I don’t really want to stand next to an open flame outside in the middle of a sweltering Louisiana summer anyway).
+Luckily, you don’t need a grill to get that smoky flame flavor on these Pineapple Pork Kebabs.

-That’s where a broiler comes in handy.
+The often ignored broiler on your oven is the secret key to getting flame licked flavor without a grill.
 A broiler is just like an upside down grill.
-It’s an open flame (on gas ovens) that cooks the food from top down at a very close range.
+It’s an open flame that cooks the food from top down at a very close range.
+On electric stoves the broiler is a metal heating element, but you get that same close range direct heat.
 The effect on food is nearly identical to a grill and it can all be done from the comfort of your air conditioned kitchen.
 WIN!

 I’ve been using the same pack of 100 bamboo skewers that I bought probably five years ago (ha!) and didn’t think to check the price when I was at the store today.
 So, the price breakdown doesn’t include the skewers.
 I imagine the added cost would be very small.
 If you don’t have skewers or can’t buy them, you can probably just spread the meat and vegetables out on a sheet pan and broil them sans skewers until browned.
 Skewers are just fun and make this cheap meal seem more fancy. :)